 Children and teens can build strong bones and prevent osteoporosis by being physically active and getting enough calcium and vitamin D.

 Even if you drink plenty of milk and exercise, you still may be at risk for osteoporosis.
-There are many risk factors for osteoporosis.
+There are many risk factors for osteoporosis - some you can control and some you can't.

 Broken bones from osteoporosis can be very painful and serious.
 Broken bones can affect physical, mental and emotional health, and in some cases, result in death.
 It is important to take steps throughout your life to protect your bones.